Medivishal/Toxic_Comment_Classifier/README.md

   Make a clone of the project into a convenient location on your pc

--->Open Anaconda Prompt/terminal for mac or linux
+-->Open Anaconda Prompt/terminal for windows or mac os

 -->Change directory to 'Flask app' using cd command